 Jacobs made Marshall volleyball history at the East Carolina Invitational on Sept.
 20, 2008, when the Herd defeated Morgan State, 3-0.
 The victory marked the 139th of his coaching career in Huntington, which surpassed former coach Linda Holmes, for the most wins as a MU volleyball coach.
-He currently owns a 167-90 record at Marshall along with a 57-23 mark in C-USA matches.

 In 2005, the Herd recorded 26 victories, its most wins since 1995 which included the Conference USA regular season and tournament championships and an appearance in the NCAA Tournament.
 He was awarded the AVCA Midwest Region Coach of the Year for his team's excellence.
 Prior to joining C-USA, Jacobs guided the squad to two consecutive Mid-American Conference Tournament finals.